geddzzy/GuardSweep/README.md

 ## About

-Created by a security engineer to explore real-time endpoint security monitoring using Python.
+Created by a security engineer dedicated to building a real-time, cross-platform endpoint detection and response (EDR) tool using Python.
 Feel free to use, contribute, or fork to build your own EDR solutions.